AventusDAO/avn-bridge/README.md

 - **triggerGrowth(uint128 amount, uint32 period, uint256 t2TransactionId, bytes calldata confirmations)**\
 Initialise inflating the core token supply by the amount specified.\
-The effect is immediate when either the current GrowthDelay is zero or when the AVN owner calls the function (by passing an empty t2TransactionId and confirmations values).\
+The effect is immediate when either the current GrowthDelay is set to zero or when the AVN owner calls the function (by passing an empty t2TransactionId and confirmations values).\
 The amount is minted, locked in the AVN, and the following event is emitted:\
 \
 _**LogGrowth(uint256 indexed amount, uint32 indexed period)**_
 \
-When GrowthDelay is non-zero, however, the request is stored against a timestamp, which must be passed before it can be enacted by a **releaseGrowth** request.\
+When GrowthDelay is non-zero, however, the request is stored against a timestamp, which must then be reached before the request can be enacted by a **releaseGrowth** call.\
 \
 emits _**LogGrowthTriggered(uint256 indexed amount, uint32 indexed period, uint256 indexed releaseTime)**_